cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### **icaControlling**

-We now specify the things related to the controlling subprotocol.
+We now define the controlling part of the protocol.

 #### Port & channel setup